-Hypoxic ischemic encephalopathy (HIE) is a type of brain injury as a result
+Hypoxic ischemic encephalopathy (HIE) is a type of brain injury that occurs

-of lack of oxygen to the brain.
-Also known as perinatal asphyxia or intrapartum,
+from lack of oxygen to an infant's brain.
+Also known as perinatal asphyxia

-this condition can lead to serious brain damage and permanent cognitive
+or intrapartum, this condition can lead to serious brain damage and permanent

-disabilities, development delays, mobility deficiencies, and even Cerebral palsy.
+cognitive disabilities, development delays, mobility deficiencies, and even

 In many cases, health care providers are able to prevent oxygen deprivation